top of page

 Volunteering with us is a great way to meet new people within our community, it gives you a chance to learn new things and you can truly make a difference by making Riverside even more beautiful and help heal our planet at the same time.

-No experience is necessary and all help and enthusiasm is welcome.
+We meet on the last Saturday of each month at 9.30am, no experience is necessary and all help and enthusiasm is welcome.

 Enjoy some pictures of our 2020 Orchard Blossom and Fruit here, taken by Paul Dumbleton, one of our trustees.